shaneholloman/docker-mods/README.md

 * root/etc/cont-init.d/<98-script-name> - Contains init logic scripts that run before the services in the container start these should exit 0 and are ordered by filename
 * root/etc/services.d/`yourservice`/run - Contains scripts that run in the foreground for persistent services IE NGINX
-* root/defaults - Contains base config files that are copied/modified on first spinup
+* root/defaults - Contains base config files that are copied/modified on first spin up

 The example files in this repo contain a script to install sshutil and a service file to run the installed utility.